Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Methodology

 \subsection{\emph{Gaussian Process Regression}}

 In the absence of any known functional form of $f(\mathbf{x})$, we consider Gaussian process regression (GPR) as our underlying learning model.
 GPR considers a distribution over the underlying function $f(\mathbf{x})$ and aims to specify the black-box function by its mean and covariance.
-Due to the noise inherited in labeled data without the learner's knowledge, the output $y$ comprises $f(\mathbf{x})$ as

-Observing the noisy outputs, $\tilde{\mathbf{y}}$, GPR attempts to reconstruct the underlying function $f(\mathbf{x})$ by removing the contaminating noise $\varepsilon$ \cite{Rasmussenbook}.
-We denote the training dataset as $({X}_o,\mathbf{y}_o)$.
-GPR imposes a zero-mean Gaussian process prior over the noisy outputs such that
+Due to the noise inherited in labeled data without the learner's knowledge, the output $y$ comprises $f(\mathbf{x})$ as $y = f(\mathbf{x})+\varepsilon$ where $\varepsilon\sim\mathcal{N}\left(\mathbf{0},\sigma_n^2\right)$.
+Observing the noisy outputs, ${\mathbf{y}}_o$, GPR attempts to reconstruct the underlying function $f(\mathbf{x})$ by removing the contaminating noise, $\varepsilon$ \cite{Rasmussenbook}.
+We denote the queried dataset as $({X}_o,\mathbf{y}_o)$.
+GPR imposes a zero-mean Gaussian process prior over the noisy outputs such~that,

-The joint prior distribution between the training output set $\mathbf{y}$ and test output set $\hat{\mathbf{f}}$ is as following
+The joint prior distribution between the training output set $\mathbf{y}$ and test output set $\hat{\mathbf{f}}$ is as~following,